TeamStarDrive/StarDrive/README.md

 ###I just want to play the mod Crunchy!###

 * Great!
+* If you are running an in game mod then unload that before doing the below.
+Go into the games mod manager and unload any loaded mod.
+You can load them up after you switch to this.
 * go to the download section and download the latest release version.
 Or latest test version depending on your level of patience.
 * backup you original stardrive.exe and stardrive.exe.config.
 You dont have to do this as you can just go to the steam and reverify steam content for the games.
 * extract the zip into the the game directory usually located in Program Files (x86)\Steam\SteamApps\common\StarDrive
 * Overwrite files when asked.
 * do the same for stardocs required files to unlock some of the mod features for vanilla play.
 * remember this mod should be content mod compatible with extra mod power to mods that support this project.
+* This mod should be compatible with normal content mods.
+* It is compatible with Deveks Code mods but...
+Dont do that. just run this.

 ### Yeah thats great but i want to add my own features or change some issue that bugs me###
 * even better!!!